datalad-handbook/book/docs/usecases/external_collaboration.rst

 Next, clone the access-restricted dataset as a subdataset of your analysis.
 To explore how different variations of remote analyses feel, you can either:

-- clone an empty dataset, which provides file names, but where file contents can't be retrieved: https://hub.datalad.org/edu/penguins-empty.git
+- clone the empty dataset, which provides file names, but where file contents can't be retrieved: https://hub.datalad.org/edu/penguins-empty.git
-- or clone a dataset with simulated file contents: https://hub.datalad.org/edu/penguins-mock.git.
+- or clone the dataset with simulated file contents: https://hub.datalad.org/edu/penguins-mock.git.

 .. runrecord:: _examples/remote-analysis-103
    :language: console